supercoderz/pyeurofx/README.md

 The data fetched will be the rates for EUR vs all major currencies.

+You can also get all the ISO currency codes and their names.

 To use the module, do something like this -

 ```python